fetchai/fetchd/docs/docs/cli-tokens.md

 ## Querying your balance

 Once `fetchd` is configured for the desired [network](../cli-introduction/).
-The user can query there balance using the following command:
+The user can query their balance using the following command:

 ```bash
 fetchd query bank balances fetch1akvyhle79nts4rwn075t85xrwmp5ysuqynxcn4